Processing and posting of all funds will have an indeterminate delay due to the current pandemic.

 Most Off-Campus Scholarships are NOT tax deductible to donors.
 Tax laws state that because the scholarship is being given to a specific student, it is not a charitable contribution (this prevents donors from overusing tax deductions.)
 If the donor wants to make a tax deductible donation they need to do so through the LDS Foundation; however, the money would not go to the specified student.

-You are welcome to use your non-BYU scholarship as reimbursement for previously paid for Independent Study courses if you have approval from the scholarship granting organization.
-To transfer funds to Independent Study, we must have a written statement of approval from your donor and a letter from you listing the courses you wish to take.
+You are welcome to use your non-BYU scholarship as reimbursement for previously paid for Independent Study or Continuing Education courses if you have approval from the scholarship granting organization.
+To transfer funds to Independent Study or Continuing Education, we must have a written statement of approval from your donor and a letter from you listing the courses you wish to take.
 Funds are not released until we verify Independent Study enrollment.
 Please note that we can only accept the amount for your course(s) and materials.
 Any funds in excess of your course fees and materials will be returned to the granting organization.

 Your rehabilitation counselor should mail or fax us an authorization form to pay your tuition and any other charges they cover.

-We will wait until after add/drop deadline to post funds.
-Submitting a request prior to the add/drop deadline does not hold classes.
+We will post the forms in the order that we receive them while we are also processing scholarship funds.
 It is the student’s responsibility to have tuition paid by the tuition deadline.
-Funds will be posted within 1 to 2 weeks from the Add/Drop deadline.
-Which is typically 3 to 4 weeks into the semester.
 Please allow up to 5 to 6 weeks after the authorization was submitted to receive a request for payment.

 If you are sending more than one authorization form for the semester, please indicate on the form when you are sending any new authorizations if it is replacement award, an addition to award, or a brand new award.

-If your textbooks are covered, your counselor must send a separate authorization form to the Bookstore Customer Accounts Office, 3978 WSC (801-422-2470).
+If your textbooks are covered, your counselor must send a separate authorization form to the Bookstore Customer Accounts Office at firstname.lastname@example.org.

 Utah National Guard State Tuition Assistance (STA)